 Jack Frost maple trees are crosses between Japanese maples (Acer palmatum) and Korean maples (Acer pseudosieboldianum).
 They have the beauty of the Japanese maple parent, but the Korean maple’s cold tolerance.
-They were developed to be extremely cold hardy.
-These Jack Frost maple trees thrive in USDA zone 4 in temperatures down to -30 degrees Fahrenheit (-34 C.).
+They were developed to be extremely cold-hardy.
+These Jack Frost maple trees thrive in USDA zone 4 in temperatures down to -30 degrees F. (-34 C.).

 The official cultivar name for Jack Frost maple trees is NORTH WIND® maple.
 The scientific name is Acer x pseudosieboldianum.
 These trees can be expected to live for 60 years or more.